Psenix/ConnectFour/README.md

 Simple Connect Four website, where two players can play locally against each other.

-PC and mobie compatibility
+PC and mobile compatibility

-# Controlls
+# Controls
 PC:

 A -> move left  |  D -> move right  |  Enter -> place the tile